SDA-SE/sda-dropwizard-commons/sda-commons-server-s3-testing/README.md

 ## Usage

-To use the test rule, a dependency to this module has to be added:
+To use the Junit 5 extension, a dependency to this module has to be added:

 ```
 testCompile 'org.sdase.commons:sda-commons-server-s3-testing:<current-version>'